Danny-sc/determ_workshop/docs/index.md

 </div></div></div>

 # Emulator diagnostics

+In this section we explore various diagnostic tests to evaluate the performance of the emulators and we learn how to address emulators that fail one or more of these diagnostics.

 For a given set of emulators, we want to assess how accurately they reflect the model outputs over the input space.
 For a given validation set, we can ask the following questions: